Sayan69-ui/Hotel_Management_System/README.md

 streamlit run Hotel_Management_System.py

-3. Use the Sidebar Menu to Operate
+3. Use the Side bar Menu to Operate

 ---